 The optimal Omega-3 Index level target is suggested to be 8% or more.
 Less than 4% is undesirable, and 4-8% is the intermediate risk zone.
 The majority of Americans and Canadians are below 4%, while the Japanese typically are above 8% due to the amount of fresh fish they eat in their daily diet.
 Read more about optimal levels of omega-3.

-And, measure you vitamin D level and Omega-3 Index at the same time with D*action+Omega-3!
+Measure your vitamin D level and Omega-3 Index at the same time with D*action+Omega-3!